-Queen Elizabeth II, UK’s longest-serving monarch, dead at 96
+Queen Elizabeth II, UK’s longest-serving monarch, dies at 96

 There were plenty of troubles.
 In Elizabeth’s first years on the throne, Princess Margaret provoked a national controversy through her romance with a divorced man.

-In what the queen called the “annus horribilis” of 1992, her daughter Princess Anne was divorced, Prince Charles and Princess Diana separated, and so did Prince Andrew and his wife, Sarah.
+In what the queen called the “annus horribilis” of 1992, Princess Anne was divorced, Prince Charles and Princess Diana separated, and so did Prince Andrew and his wife, Sarah.
 That was also the year Windsor Castle was seriously damaged by fire.

 The public split of Charles and Diana was followed by the shock of her death in a Paris car crash in 1997.
 For once, the queen appeared out of step amid unprecedented public mourning, failing to make a public show of grief that was seen by many as unfeeling.
 After several days, she made a televised address to the nation.